Kobe Bryant's widow files claim against LA County Sheriff's Department over crash-scene photos

 Only personnel from the county coroner’s office and National Transportation Safety Board were authorized to take photos at the scene, Villanueva said, according to People.

-Bryant’s claim accuses the department of “mishandling of this egregious misconduct" and conducting a “grossly insufficient” investigation.
+Bryant’s claim accuses the department of “mishandling...this egregious misconduct" and conducting a “grossly insufficient” investigation.

 “Mrs. Bryant was distressed to learn that the department did not initiate a formal investigation until after the L.A.
 Times broke the story,” the filing states.